Synonym(s)

 LaboratoryThis section has been translated automatically.

-- Angiotensin converting enzyme (ACE) (enzyme involved in the conversion of angiotensin I to vasoconstrictive angiotensin II) is elevated in about 60% of cases with acute sarcoidosis.
+- Angiotensin converting enzyme (ACE) (enzyme involved in the conversion of angiotensin I into the vasoconstrictor angiotensin II) is elevated in approx. 60% of cases of acute sarcoidosis.

-- Neopterin may be elevated in up to 70% of cases (release by macrophages).
+- Neopterin can be elevated in up to 70% of cases (release by macrophages).

-- The soluble interleukin-2 receptor (sIL-2-R reflects the degree of activation of T-lymphocytes) is elevated in about 80% of cases with systemic involvement and is the relevant laboratory parameter with the highest sensitivity.
-In sarcoidosis diagnostics, sIL-2R is the parameter of choice in addition to ACE because of its easy determination, stability and high sensitivity (increased values also in all T-cell-mediated diseases, e.g. chronic infections; haemoblastosis).
+- The soluble interleukin-2 receptor (sIL-2-R reflects the degree of activation of T lymphocytes) is elevated in about 80% of cases with systemic involvement.
+It is the relevant laboratory parameter with the highest sensitivity.
+In the diagnosis of sarcoidosis, sIL-2R is the parameter of choice in addition to ACE due to its ease of determination, stability and high sensitivity (elevated values also in all T-cell-mediated diseases, e.g. chronic infections; haemoblastoses)

 HistologyThis section has been translated automatically.